ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 Typical Workflow
 ----------------

-Make a flow-chart for this?...
+Make a flow-chart for this?... <insert a picture of the workflow?>

 * .fastq -> TPP -> .wig